roots/bud/packages/@roots/bud-tailwindcss/src/docs/README.md

 Again, take note that `@roots/bud-postcss` is required to utilize `@roots/bud-tailwindcss`.

 You should now be good to utilize tailwind in your `@roots/bud-tailwindcss` project.
 You may use it with scss or postcss.

-If you need a tailwindcss config file to get started with you may also pull one into your project with the [`bud publish` command](docs:cli).

 ```sh
 yarn bud publish @roots/bud-tailwindcss tailwind.config.js